that are written or imprinted on a

 , especially when considered from the point of view of

 .
-First you have to know what you are
+First you have to know what you're

-writing, then you have to know what words and symbols you need to write in
+planning to write, and then you have to know the words and symbols that you need to write in

 order to communicate

 your message.
 Then you need to focus on writing each

 individual letter as you're recalling the next letter that you need to write.

 will become effortless and will flow and travel smoothly across the paper